Monday, 31 August 2015

 METHOD :

-De shell the prawns completely and wash thoroughly.
+De-shell the prawns completely, wash thoroughly.
 Paste the prawns in a blender.

 Take the prawn paste in a bowl.
-Add the chopped & washed onion+coriander+green chillies, ginger+garlic pastes, salt, black pepper powder, salt!
+Add the chopped and washed onion+coriander+green chillies, ginger+garlic pastes, salt, black pepper powder, salt!
 Mix together well!

 Add the corn flour & egg, mix well!

 Heat the oil in a wok.
-Take portions in a spoon, add to the pan & flatten with the back of the spoon!
-Fry both sides well!
+Take portions in a spoon, add to the pan, flatten with the back of a spoon!
+Fry both the sides well!

 Place onto tissue papers to drain the excess oil.